yyu-k/udemy_seoblog/README.md

 1. Query.prototype.exec() no longer accepts a callback
 2. Model.prototype.save() no longer accepts a callback
+3. When merging earlier mongoose documents with newer updates sent via formidable.Fields, the _.merge(doc, fields) step should happen AFTER necessary changes are made on the FIELDS object e.g. splitting up a string of categories into an array.
+Otherwise, there will be errors such as CastError: Cast to ObjectId failed for value "657d41ba286c0e0633253c36,658412b168d0b80ebe8a5b63" (type string) at path "tags" because of "BSONError".

 <h5>Random extensions<h5>
 1. Slugify: toLowerCase is now an option ({lower : true})